Performance art is art for which the artist uses their own body as the medium and performs an action or series of actions which become the artwork

 Gilbert & George

-This exhibition, which was on display at Tate Modern in 2007, brought together a selection of pictures that spans their entire 40-year career.
+This exhibition, which was on display at Tate Modern in 2007, brought together a range of artworks which span their entire 40-year career.
 Read the exhibition text and see which works were on display.

 In the film below, Gilbert & George discuss their involvement in the Gilbert & George exhibition at Tate Modern, and talk about how their art practice began.